Your guide to a successful course registration experience

 Look into the details

-Also, if you’re not in the Honors program, make sure you don’t accidentally sign up for one of the program’s tailored courses.
-Otherwise the portal will not allow you to add the class, potentially altering your schedule.
+Also, if you’re not in the Honors Program, make sure you don’t accidentally sign up for one of the program’s tailored courses.
+If you try to do that by accident, the portal will not allow you to add the class, potentially altering your schedule.

 If you’re a first-year student, you probably don’t have too many credits in the bank just yet and are closer toward the end of the registration line—which means a lot of students are registering before you’re eligible, possibly filling up the courses you’ve chosen.
 Also note that if you’re an Honors student, you receive priority registration, so you’ll be among the first students to register.

 In order to avoid the disappointment and frustration of finding out at the last minute that a course you had your heart set on has filled up, we recommend saving those popular courses for a future semester where you’re more likely to gain admission.
 We get it.
-Dissecting Hollywood's depictions of catastrophic events sounds like an appealing science course.
-That being said, Disasters: Geology versus Hollywood fills up quickly along with other popular favorites.
-But if you want to take the chance, then keep tabs on those courses throughout registration week.
-Then you’ll know in advance if it reaches capacity.
+Dissecting Hollywood’s depictions of catastrophic events sounds like an appealing science course.
+That being said, Disasters: Geology versus Hollywood fills up quickly, along with other popular favorites.
+But if you want to take the chance, keep tabs on those courses throughout registration week.
+That way you’ll know in advance if it reaches capacity.